Burwell v. Hobby Lobby

 Becket leads the Green family to a Supreme Court victory

 The Green family respects the rights of all Americans.
-All they asked was that the government allow them to continue running their family business – providing quality jobs for the employees and quality products for their customers — according to their faith.
+But they believed that Hobby Lobby could not stay true to its mission while providing services that go against their beliefs.
+All they asked was that the government allow them to continue running their family business—providing quality jobs for the employees and quality products for their customers—according to their faith.

-After a long two-year legal battle, on June 30 2014, the U.S. Supreme Court granted a landmark victory for religious liberty, ruling 5-4 in favor of David and Barbara Green and their family business.
+With the help of Becket, the Green family went to court to defend their rights and won, proving you don’t leave your religion at the door when you open a family business.
+After a two-year legal battle, on June 30, 2014, the U.S. Supreme Court granted a landmark victory for religious liberty, ruling 5-4 in favor of David and Barbara Green and their family business.